 After getting a feel for the company and its culture, this will then assist you when presenting yourself in the interview.
 If you can see from their website or social media that the dress code is a bit more casual, maybe don’t show up in a three piece suit.
 If you’re a fan of video games and saw on their Facebook that they like to play FIFA on Friday afternoons, mention it!
 But above all, let your great portfolio of work speak for you.
 At MyWork we’re not interested in a ‘sales speech’ when interviewing designers.
 We want to see your work and how passionate you are about design.
 Bring some physical examples of your work or prepare some links to websites you’ve worked on so we can talk about them in the interview.
 Get us excited by your skills and knowledge as a designer.

 If you land the job you’ve applied for, hooray!
 However, if you weren’t lucky this time around, don’t give up hope.
 There will be job just around the corner, but in the meantime why not enquire about an internship.
 We’ve had unsuccessful design applicants undergo internships with us while they continue looking for work.
 Gaining experience and knowledge in a real workplace will certainly set you apart from other applicants and hopefully help you snag that dream job.
 If you’re interested in applying for an internship at MyWork, we have positions available in web/graphic design, UX/UI design, web development, project management and digital marketing/content writing.
-Check out our Careers page for more info.
+Check out our Contact page for more info.